-From here we wandered around a temporary exhibit called ‘Enduring War: Grief, Grit, and Humour‘ that will run though October 12, 2014 as part of the library’s contribution to the First World War Centenary.
+From here we wandered around a temporary exhibit called ‘Enduring War: Grief, Grit, and Humour‘ that ran though October 2014 as part of the British Library’s contribution to the First World War Centenary.
 There were posters, books, some poems, and even hand written letters and school assignments available to learn more about that time in history.
+Click here to find out what their current and upcoming temporary exhibitions are and will be.

 - Walking around the King’s Library to get a good look at his thousands of volumes.